 I hope each and every person that comes across this leaves with some fresh ideas for the new semester and that you have the BEST one yet.
 Let’s not wish away these next few months and get by just surviving.
 Let’s really THRIVE and enjoy the few months we have left to make an impact on this group of students.

 Do you have any other suggestions for how you stay motivated and recharged entering into second semester?
-I’d LOVE to hear them in the comments below!
+I’d LOVE to hear them!
+Shoot me a DM on Instagram and let me know!